tferraro517/VoiceforVoiceless/README.md

 4. When you view the cat pitures: then you will be able to click next/previous and view more cat pitcures in a slide show.
-5. When you click the "join our mailing list" button: then you will be able to input your email which will be saved in local storage.
+5. When you click the "join our mailing list" button: then you will be able to input your email address.
 6. When a user views image elements: then they will find accessible alt attributes.
-7.
-8.
+7. When a user clicks on one of the four dots below the images: then you will be able to view the corresponding images.
+8. When a user resizes the page or view the site on various screens: then I am presented with a responsive layout that adapts to my viewport
+9. When a user clicks on the next/previous picture: then the image will fade in.

 ## Installation